 With twenty years’ experience in the Hospitality sector, Amanda launched Endeavour Consulting three years ago, an Oxfordshire-based consultancy offering freelance sales and marketing assistance and guidance to small and medium enterprises within the hospitality, leisure and tourism industry.
 Amanda is currently supporting the sales and marketing efforts for an independent family owned hotel, Tewkesbury Park.
-Here’s what she had to say to Off Limits Corporate Events about her experience:
+Here’s what she had to say to Off Limits Event Professionals about her experience:

 1. Tell us about your background in the events industry?